Singles’ Day, also unofficially called a shopping day, is fast approaching. Don’t lose your chance to buy something cool at an unbelievable price

 The organizers of the big sale have planned that this will become an annual event, and a significant discount is offered to the user (the size of which can be determined as “impossible to refuse”), which will turn them into buyers.
 And they have not been mistaken.
 Other large Chinese Internet sites will join this initiative very soon.

 Thus, the holiday has become popular thanks to big sales in Chinese stores.
 Singles’ Day sales tend to show impressive growth each year.
-So, in 2013, within the Alibaba Group, the value of sales reached the $5.8B mark, in 2014 it was $9.3B, in 2015 it was around $14.3B, in 2016 it reached $17.8B, in 2017, it was no less than $25.3B, and finally, in 2018 Alibaba set a new record.
-They made more than $30B in sales in 24 hours.
+So, in 2015, within the Alibaba Group, the value of sales reached the $14.3B mark, in 2016 it reached $17.8B, in 2017, it was no less than $25.3B, in 2018 in was $30B, and finally, in 2019 Alibaba set a new record.
+They made more than $38B in sales in 24 hours.
 This has made Chinese Singles’ Day the largest online shopping event in the world.

 You can buy different goods on the websites of online stores, and the range of available goods is very extensive.
 You can choose anything for yourself or your relatives/friends: from cheap trinkets to expensive jewelry, as well as from casual wear to stylish outfits.
 Traditionally, shoppers are interested in gadgets, electronics, and household appliances.